Inclement Weather Procedure

 3. The Missouri State Alert page,

-1. In the event classes are cancelled and/or the university is closed due to weather, efforts will be made to maintain services in the following operations:
+1. In the event offices are closed due to weather, efforts will be made to maintain services in the following operations:

 1. Selected units within the division of student affairs